SeaQL/seaql.github.io/SeaORM/docs/06-write-test/02-mock.md

 # Mock Interface

-You can unit test your application logic using the mock database, it can mock all database backend specified in `DatabaseBackend` enum including MySql, Postgres and SQLite.
+You can unit test your application logic using the mock database interface.

 The mock database has no data in it, so you have to define the expected data to be returned when CRUD operations are performed.
 - The query result should be provided to support select operations